PostgREST/postgrest/install.rst

   A hard limit to the number of rows PostgREST will fetch from a view, table, or stored procedure.
 Limits payload size for accidental or malicious requests. pre-request
   A schema-qualified stored procedure name to call right after switching roles for a client request.
-This provides an opportunity to modify SQL variables or raise an exception to prevent the request from completing.
+This provides an opportunity to modify SQL variables or raise an exception to prevent the request from completing. app.settings.*
+  Arbitrary settings that will become database session settings.
+This can be used to pass in secret keys directly as strings, or via OS environment variables.
+For instance: :code:`app.settings.jwt_secret = "$(MYAPP_JWT_SECRET)"` will take :code:`MYAPP_JWT_SECRET` from the environment and make it available to postgresql functions as :code:`current_setting('app.settings.jwt_secret')`.

 Running the Server
 ------------------